Yashwanth-K/Kaggle-Competation-Google-Analytics-Customer-Revenue-Prediction/README.md

 **Target Variable Exploration:**

-Since we are predicting the natural log of sum of all transactions of the user, sum up the transaction revenue at user level and take a log and then do a scatter plot.<br>
+Since we are predicting the natural log of sum of all transactions of the user, summing up the transaction revenue at user level and take a log and then do a scatter plot.<br>
 From this above exploration it confirms the first two lines of the competition overview.<br>
-We get,
+And we get,
 ```
 the ratio of revenue generating customers are 1.219%
 ```